iterorganization/IMAS-Python/docs/source/benchmarking.rst

 .. seealso:: https://asv.readthedocs.io/en/stable/commands.html#asv-run

-Running benchmarks on SDCC
+Running benchmarks on a cluster
-''''''''''''''''''''''''''

-Running benchmarks on the SDCC login nodes is useful for debugging, but not for comparing performance: many people are using the login nodes at the same time, and the machine load is variable.

-Instead, you can submit a benchmark job to the compute nodes.
+'''''''''''''''''''''''''''''''

+For running the benchmarks on a cluster by submitting a job with SLURM, you can adapt the following scripts to your own needs.

 .. code-block:: bash
     :caption: SLURM control script (``slurm.sh``)